Adam-Ismaili-92/IML/README.md

 # IML_projekt

-Gotta dl the main file from the moodle
+Download the main file from the moodle.